tskit-dev/tsdate/docs/methods.md

 Continuous-time approaches approximate the posterior by a continuous univariate distribution (e.g. a gamma distribution).

-In tests, we find that the continuous-time `variational_gamma` approach is the most accurate (but can suffer from {ref}`numerical instability<sec_usage_real_data_stability>`).
+In tests, we find that the continuous-time `variational_gamma` approach is the most accurate.
 The discrete-time `inside_outside` approach is slightly less accurate, especially for older times, but is more numerically robust, and the discrete-time `maximization` approach is always stable but is the least accurate.

 Changing the method is very simple: